Cannabis in France: French Colonies

-Metropolitan France
+Recent history

+A new interest in the plant and its effects, both medicinally and for non-medical purposes.
 In the mid-1800s, following travel and studies in Asia, French psychiatrist Jacques-Joseph Moreau studied hashish extensively and created the 1845 work of Du Hachisch et de l'aliénation mentale (Hashish and Mental Illness).

 In the 1800s, hashish was embraced in some European literary circles.
 Most famously, the Club des Hashischins was a Parisian club dedicated to the consumption of hashish and other drugs; its members included authors Théophile Gautier, Moreau de Tours, Victor Hugo, Alexandre Dumas, Charles Baudelaire and Honoré de Balzac.
 Baudelaire later wrote the 1860 book Les paradis artificiels about the state of being under the influence of opium and hashish.